 Poetry can be a hard sell for some kids.
 Help them relate to it by challenging them to determine if quotes are by a famous poet or a famous pop group.
 They’ll be surprised by the answers!

 Source: Mrs. Orman’s Classroom

 Interactive bulletin boards don’t have to take a lot of time or effort.
-Just pin up a giant coloring poster and leave crayons, markers, or colored pencils nearby.
+Just pin up a giant coloring poster and have students use their crayons or markers to color.
 Coloring is a well-known anti-stress activity, plus it can actually help focus the mind on the subject at hand.